10 Aug 2016

 I recently built a visualisation of all Django migrations in a project and the dependencies between them.
 I was most interested in recent migrations, and in particular if a migration had been changed after it had been deployed.
 So adding the tag a migration was introduced in (and the tag it was last modified in) seemed like a good idea.

-My first attempt was to query each migration with git log with a diff filter to find out when it was added.
-Then I could use git tag to see which tags it was in:
+with a diff filter to find out when it was added.
+Then I could use git tag

 $ git log --format="format:%H" --follow --diff-filter=A touchdown/core/adapters.py